Zim-L/Zim-L.github.io/pages/teaching.md

  - When to add what constraint for easier decision making?

 3. Aritificial life and Agent based modelling
- - Agent-based simulation with simple agent rules, emerging interesting phenomenon (e.g., Stock market crash, Social hierachy, etc)
+ - Agent-based simulation with simple agent rules (in a flocking manner), emerging interesting phenomenon (e.g., Stock market crash, Social hierachy, etc)
  - Similation of evolutionary systems (e.g., Life history evolution)
  - Similation of survival/evolution of a specific specie, discussing their relationship with human (Cross-discipline of Artificial life and STSE)